 Vicki lives 8 months of the year in Asheville, NC, where she teaches feltmaking while continuing her own artistic exploration in fiber arts.
 She serves on the board of Local Cloth, a non-profit focused on growing the local fiber economy.
 Vicki teaches at the Campbell Folk School and other southeastern craft schools.
-Four months of the year in St. Petersburg, Florida where she teaches at the Morean Arts Center, exhibits and sells her craft at Florida Craftsmen Gallery.
+Four months of the year she lives in St. Petersburg, Florida where she teaches felt making at the Morean Arts Center and exhibits at Florida Craftsmen Gallery.
 When not tangled up with wool she works with raptors in permanent rehabilitation and works her mountain-side garden.
 Her website is TangledUpInWool.com.